 - Future plans and next steps

-Teen Challenge North will assist students who struggle academically by gearing the material to their academic level.
-For example, some courses are available as audio files for students who have difficulty reading and students often help each other with note taking or by tutoring the materials.
+The Northern Ontario Men's Centre will assist those in the program who struggle academically by gearing the material to their academic level.
+For example, some courses are available as audio files for clients who have difficulty reading and clients often help each other with note taking or by tutoring the materials.

-At various times throughout the year, students participate in Men's Bible retreats such as the Spring Bay Men's retreat on Manitoulin Island and the All Tribes Christian Camp located on St. Joseph's Island.
+At various times throughout the year, those in the program participate in Men's Bible retreats such as the Spring Bay Men's retreat on Manitoulin Island and the All Tribes Christian Camp located on St. Joseph's Island.
 These retreats are an opportunity for the men to grow and be encouraged by other established Christian men in the community.